-alo activewear to open its first store in Asia at Bangkok's EmQuartier
+Alo activewear to open its first store in Asia at Bangkok's EmQuartier

-alo, a luxury activewear brand from Los Angeles, will finally plant its first landmark in Asia. alo store will open its doors in Bangkok at EmQuartier on 17 November, 2023.
+Luxury Los Angeles-based activewear brand Alo will finally plant its first landmark in Asia.
+Unfortunately, it’s not Singapore this time, but purchasing your favourite sports bra or tights in person will be a whole lot easier, now that there will be an alo store in Bangkok at EmQuartier come 17 November 2023.

 Established in 2007, alo has long been known among yogis as premium and fashionable activewear.
 The three letters stand for air, land, and ocean, and that says a lot about how much the brand prioritises the planet. alo is eco-aware, WRAP certified and sweatshop-free, meaning it fosters a humane and ethical working environment for its workers.